Beliefs of Saint Paulus Lutheran Church

 Saint Paulus Lutheran Church Council

 The Church Council of Saint Paulus is a deliberative body of 7-9 persons, chosen by a vote of the congregation gathered at an Annual Congregational Meeting, generally held in January of each year.
 It is the responsibility of the Council to provide organizational and material support for the ministry and mission of Saint Paulus.
 This is accomplished by both listening to the membership of the church and by being intentionally open to the guidance of the Holy Spirit so that in deliberation with each other, the Council (individually and collectively) can partner with God in his work of freeing, reconciling and blessing the world.
 Council members are elected to 2 year terms, with the option of continuing, as the Congregation (Spirit) expresses its will through the election process.
 The deliberative group organizes itself with prescribed positions: President, Vice President, Treasurer and Secretary.
 The operations of the Council are divided among five teams: Executive, Finance, Property, Community Life and Music.
 The Council meets generally on the third Wednesday of each month to consider issues, policies, and directions.
 Any member in good standing may be elected.
-The Council, the Pastor of the congregation is a member ex-officio but has no vote, only voice.
-Council members for 2022 include:
+The Pastor of the congregation is a member ex-officio but has no vote, only voice.
+Council members for 2024 include:

-• Jordan Ward, President
+- Jordan Ward, President

-• Barbara Solberg, Vice President
+- Barbara Solberg, Vice President

-• Peter Krey, Secretary
+- Peter Krey, Secretary

-• Pam Dannenberg
+- Pam Dannenberg

 Membership